KairoiAI/An_Incomplete_History_of_Research_Ethics/index.md

 There are three main parts to all pages on this site:
 * The header above has the relevant title of the page you have open, as well as a button related to contributing via GitHub, and a search box.
 * The content of the page will reflect the section you are reading.
 Links in the content and elsewhere will open in the same tab on your browser.
-* The menu on the left lists (i) stories by century in a collapsed menu, followed by (ii) story categories, (iii) story tags, and (iv) all the protocols, also collapsed by default.
-Both of these (stories and protocols) are shared below too, so you can always come back to the Home Page to find what you need!
+* The menu on the left contains options for navigating stories: by century, category and tag.
+The protocols are also listed there.
+Both stories and protocols are shared below too, so you can always come back to the Home Page to find what you need!

 ### Finding stories
 Thanks to how we navigate timelines on Tiki-Toki, stories fit into one of four categories, and can relate to up to four tags.
 You can search for stories based on their tags or categories.